 Safety, limits, and when not to use these practices

 Safety and ethics guide every choice.
-I use informed consent, explain options, and make clinical referrals when needed.
-If you are taking prescription medications, pregnant, or have a serious medical condition, disclose this upfront so I can advise on herb–drug interactions and safe options.
+I obtain informed consent at intake (verbal summary, written agreement for ongoing care where appropriate) and record agreed plans in secure client notes.
+If you are taking prescription medications, pregnant, or have a serious medical condition, please disclose this up front so I can advise on herb–drug interactions and safe options and, with your permission, liaise with your clinician.

 What People Experience: Research, Results, and Real-World Benefits

-Support for mental and emotional wellness: Quantitative and qualitative research indicates that culturally informed psychosocial care can reduce mild depression and anxiety for many clients.
-In practice, people often describe feeling calmer, clearer, and more connected after sessions; I reference relevant studies in session notes where they inform care.
+Support for mental and emotional wellness: Quantitative and qualitative research indicates that culturally informed psychosocial care can reduce mild depression and anxiety for many people.
+In practice, clients often describe feeling calmer, clearer, and more connected after sessions.
+Where relevant, I reference key studies in session notes and in the Research & References section so you can review the evidence yourself.

 Calm, pain reduction, and improved recovery: Evidence from Healing Touch research and clinical reports documents relaxation, reduced pain, and support for recovery in some settings.
-Some clients notice freer movement and a reduced reliance on strong pain medication when complementary approaches are used responsibly alongside medical care (not as a replacement).
+Some clients notice freer movement and, with coordinated clinical care, a reduced reliance on high-dose pain medications when complementary approaches are used responsibly alongside medical treatment (never as a replacement).

 - I track measurable outcomes such as sleep quality (simple sleep diaries), pain ratings on a 0–10 scale, mood check-ins, and daily energy to show progress over time.